File Preparation Be Prepared

 The number of pages in a document should match that of the final printed product.

 If your project has spreads, design in reader spreads.
 When creating a new document, the page size should be equal to the final printed page size with the “Facing Pages” option selected.
 Creating a page size that is twice the page size to accommodate spreads is problematic as the one large page will need to be broken into two separate pages in order to impose it.
+When producing perfect bound, wire-o bound projects it is best to use single pages (no facing pages) unless you have crossovers.
+This makes it possible to have a bleed on all 4 sides.

 Although a variety of software can be used to create the graphic elements of your project, ideally the final layout should be delivered in Adobe InDesign or QuarkXPress format.
 These layout programs are designed for producing the high-quality output required for professional print production.
-Vector artwork should be created in either Illustrator or Freehand.
+Vector artwork should be created in Illustrator.
 Photoshop is appropriate for raster image manipulation.
 Please give us a call if you do not have access to one of these programs and we will work with you to find a solution.

 Have prepress questions?Contact Us